Dr Renee Timmers

-I am Reader in Psychology of Music, Director of Graduate Studies, and I coordinate the distance learning MAs in Psychology for Musicians and Music Psychology in Education.
-I teach psychology related modules at UG and PG level including Music Psychology in Everyday Life and Psychology of Performance.
-With Prof. Dibben, I established the research centre “Music Mind Machine in Sheffield” to promote collaboration and exchange across faculties and disciplines between people with shared interests in music and cognition.
-This interdisciplinary collaboration is also present in the WRoCAH network on ensemble performance that I direct, which includes collaborators from the universities of York and Leeds.
+I am Reader in Psychology of Music, and direct the onsite and distance learning MAs in Psychology of Music.
+I enjoy teaching at UG and PG level and supporting postgraduate researchers to realise their research ideas and ambitious.
+Much of my work is interdisciplinary, which is also reflected in the research centre “Music Mind Machine in Sheffield” that I direct, which promotes collaboration and exchange across disciplines and between people with shared interests in music cognition.
 I am committed to establish an active research-led teaching and learning community, where students of different levels can blossom by learning from each other as well as from internal and visiting academics, and by learning through close encounters with successful research.

 My first degree was in Musicology (MA), which I studied in Amsterdam.
 Thereafter, I pursued a PhD in Psychology (Social Sciences) at the Radboud University Nijmegen.
-As a member of the Music Mind Machine group, I was involved in collaborative research combining perspectives and methods from psychology, computer science and music theory to investigate perception and cognition of music.
-My main focus was on (cognitive) rules that underlie the expressive timing of music, but also the freedom that performers have within these rules.
+I was involved in collaborative research combining perspectives and methods from psychology, computer science and music theory to investigate perception and cognition of music.
+My main focus was on (cognitive) rules that underlie the expressive timing of music, but also the freedom that performers have to perform music expressively and creatively within these rules.

 After my PhD, I was a postdoctoral researcher for six years at institutes in Italy (University of Genoa), Austria (OEFAI), the UK (Kings College London), the Netherlands (Radboud University Nijmegen) and the USA (Northwestern University).
 I worked at departments of music, psychology and computer science gaining relevant cross-disciplinary experience.
 My research focused on the communication of emotions through music performance, including a comparison of emotional expression in early and later recordings of Schubert songs, and the development of automated visual feedback on expressive performance.

-- Vice-president of European Society for the Cognitive Sciences of Music
+- President of the European Society for the Cognitive Sciences of Music

-- Expressive performance of music, including ensemble performance
+- Expressive performance of music, including ensemble timing and coordination

 - Emotional responses to music